Keep Your Grandkids Safe

 As grandparents, our instinct to keep our grandchildren safe is so strong!
 It can feel frightening to watch the news, knowing they are growing up in a world that often seems like a precarious place.
 Viruses, natural disasters, political unrest, global warming: There is so much we can’t protect them from.

-But there is also so much we can do to keep them safe.
-Understanding the most common sources of accidental injury and taking steps to reduce those risks is something we can all do.
-Yet too many of us don’t take the time.
+But there is also so much we can do.
+The best child safety tips for grandparents start with understanding the most common sources of accidental injury and taking steps to reduce those risks — something we can all do, but too many of us don't take the time for.

 If that's to change, the first step is to know what the dangers are.
 Do you know what the most common causes of accidental injury in children under five are?
 Here they are (in alphabetical order, not by risk):